Auburn/FastNoiseLite/JavaScript/README.md

 Method overloading explained.

-JavaScript does not support method overloading I simulated it inordered to make the user experience more continuous between language versions.
+Since JavaScript does not support method overloading it has been simulated to make the user experience more continuous between language versions.

 Here is a template for the method overloading: